Need some 'lucky' numbers? These have been Mega Millions' most successful

 Breaking News Emails

-At least that's what millions of people are betting on as they buy a lottery ticket for the Mega Millions lottery jackpot, which is reached $1 billion.
-(Yes — that’s with a B.)
+Friday night's Mega Millions lottery drawing didn't produce a winner and the pot is now expected to reach $1.6 billion — yes, that’s with a B — by the next drawing on Tuesday evening.

-The amount is the result of several drawings yielding no winner and a steady stream of customers buying tickets across the country, making it the second-highest lottery prize in U.S. history.
+The amount is the result of several drawings yielding no winner and a steady stream of customers buying tickets across the country, making it the highest lottery prize in U.S. history.

 “It's the fun dream,” said Carole Gentry, managing director of communications for Maryland Lottery and Gaming, summing up why she thinks people love to play a game that is statistically not in their favor.
 The odds of winning the jackpot are more than one in 302,500,000, according to the Mega Millions website.